angular/angular/aio/content/start/index.md

       <div class="alert is-helpful">

       `*ngFor` is a "structural directive".
 Structural directives shape or reshape the DOM's structure, typically by adding, removing, and manipulating the elements to which they are attached.
-Any directive with an asterisk, `*`, is a structural directive.
+Directives with an asterisk, `*`, are structural directives.

       </div>